jon-mil-92/DisplayHotKeys/distribution/README.txt

 	* Select "Centered" to center the image in the middle of the panel without scaling.

-**Note:** You may need to use GPU Scaling in your display driver settings to prevent the monitor from overriding the scaling mode.
+**Note:** You may need to use GPU Scaling in your display driver settings to prevent the display from overriding the scaling mode.

 3. Select a DPI scale percentage value in the "DPI Scale" drop-down box for the hot key slot.